drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 5. Software Process Model
 <!-- ***Describe detailed activities that are relevant to every phase of the software process model (you may use a Gantt chart or any suitable project management tool).
 Determine the suitable duration for every phase and assign the person in charge.
 Also, propose the appropriate deliverables/products/outputs for every phase. *** -->

-The software process model's goal is to offer a structured and well-organized method for developing software.
-It aids in making certain that the software is delivered on schedule, within budget, and in accordance with the needs and expectations of the stakeholders.
+Our main objective in creating the Kolej Tun Dr Ismail (KTDI) project's student housing system is to create a high-quality system within the allotted time and budget.
+We have decided to employ the Agile methodology as our development process model in order to accomplish this.
+This method places a focus on cooperation and participation from stakeholders throughout the development process, creating a system that is more adaptable and responsive.

-The ideal software process model to be implemented in this project is <b>Agile methodology</b>.
-This is because of the Agile methodology is an iterative and incremental software development approach that emphasizes flexibility, collaboration, and continuous customer feedback.
-Besides, the Agile methodology is well-suited for developing software applications where requirements can change frequently, and the development team needs to be able to respond to those changes quickly.
+Furthermore, because of the nature of student rooms, the Agile methodology is perfect for projects like ours where requirements and priorities may change frequently.
+Agile allows us to guarantee that the system is continually updated and enhanced depending on input from stakeholders.
+This will enable the Student Accommodation System for KTDI project to produce a system that satisfies their changing needs and expectations.

 <p align="center"><img src="https://i0.wp.com/mobile-jon.com/wp-content/uploads/2021/04/Agile-Methodology.jpg?fit=1920%2C1080&ssl=1" width="700px" height="350px"></p>